-In this part of the portal Research Matters practical information will be provided on aspects of the research cycle:
+In this part of the portal practical information is provided on aspects of the research cycle:

-- searching for information about search techniques and strategies
+- searching for data and scholarly literature: about search techniques and strategies

 You can also click on the links in the menu to the left for more information.